SchenkelT/SwitchSweep/README.md

 ## Usage

-1. Edit the `switches.json` file and add the IP addresses of your Cisco switches along with the username and password.
+1. Edit the `switches.json` file and add the IP addresses of your Cisco switches along with the username and password in 'credentials.json'.
 2. Run the script using the following command:

 ```